Jukes family

-The Jukes family was a New York "hill family" studied in the late 19th and early 20th centuries.
-The studies are part of a series of other family studies, including the Kallikaks, the Zeros and the Nams, that were often quoted as arguments in support of eugenics, though the original Jukes study, by Richard L. Dugdale, placed considerable emphasis on the environment as a determining factor in criminality, disease and poverty (euthenics).
+The Jukes family was a New York family studied in the late 19th and early 20th centuries.
+The studies are part of a series of other family studies, all of families with manufactured names including the Kallikaks, Nams and Hill Folk.
+These studies were often quoted as arguments in support of eugenics, though the original Jukes study by Richard L. Dugdale in 1874, placed considerable emphasis on the environment as a determining factor in criminality, disease and poverty (euthenics).

 Harris' reports

 Elisha Harris, a doctor and former president of the American Public Health Association, published reports that Margaret, in Upstate New York, was the "mother of criminals" and he described her children as "a race of criminals, paupers and harlots".